 Adult Indian Meal Moths grow about 8-10mm long and have a wingspan of 16-20mm wide.
 The larva has a brownish head and cream coloured body.
 Adult Meal Moths prefer dark, cool places and will lay their eggs anywhere they can find unprotected cereal, dried fruits, vegetables, bread, flour, pasta, rice, nuts, and even chocolate!

 Evidence of an Indian Meal Moth infestation comes in the form of the larvae wriggling within food, or the discovery of food bound together by webbing.

 Unlike Pantry Moths, Clothes Moths target protein-based fibres such as furs, silk, wool, and linen.
 You will find these moths in dark undisturbed spaces such as your attic, closets or basement.

 Signs of a clothes moth infestation include:

 One of the most commonly confronted and damaging in this list is the Webbing Clothes Moth (Tineola bisselliella).
 These are small moths, reaching about 6-7mm in length when mature.
-Characterized by white antennae, a fuzzy brown head, and fringed white wings, they often crawl around rather than fly.
+Characterised by white antennae, a fuzzy brown head, and fringed white wings, they often crawl around rather than fly.

 The larvae are longer, about 10mm long and infest a wide range of materials made from natural fibres; including your knitwear, carpets, rugs and other textiles.